magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_why-are-we-here.md

 In olden times it was said that if someone was mortally ill one of the next of kin should whisper ‘*Bud-dho*, *Bud-dho*’ in their ear.
-What are they going to do with What good is going to be for them when they’re almost on the funeral pyre?
-Why didn’t they learn when they were young and healthy?
-Now with the breaths coming fitfully you go up and say, ‘Mother, !’
+What are they going to do with *Buddho*?
+What good is *Buddho* going to be for them when they’re almost on the funeral pyre?
+Why didn’t they learn *Buddho* when they were young and healthy?
+Now with the breaths coming fitfully you go up and say, ‘Mother, *Buddho, Buddho*!’
 Why waste your time?
 You’ll only confuse her, let her go peacefully.

 People don’t know how to solve problems within their own hearts, they don’t have a refuge.
 They get angry easily and have a lot of desires.